Specifyapp/parsers/parsers/to-scss-map/README.md

 # TO SCSS MAP

 ## Description

-Generates scss files containing scss map and function / mixin to access the values of the tokens.
+This parser helps you generate `.scss` files containing Scss map and function / mixin to access the values of the tokens.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface